zackmorgs/DotNetPWA/README.md

 - Run the npm "watch" dev script:
     - `npm run watch`

-This will launch the API server, the PWA server, TailwindCSS's watch script (with css tree-shaking and autoprefixing for vendors), a webpack bundling service, and quick and efficient css minification with postcss/cssnano plugin.
+This will launch the API server, the PWA server, TailwindCSS's watch script (with css tree-shaking and autoprefixing for vendors), a Webpack bundling service, and quick and efficient css minification with PostCSS/CSSNano plugin.

 It should pop up a pwa client on your default browser.

-### 4. Building
+### 4. Building out the whole thing
 - Run the npm "build" command
     - `npm run build`

-This will bundle javacript, efficiently build TailwindCSS, minify the css, and build out the dotnet application to "./dist"
+This will bundle JavaScript, efficiently build TailwindCSS, minify the css, and build out the `dotnet` application to `"./dist"`

+If you have errors, they should appear in the terminal.

 ## Todo:
 - Identity scaffolding/code